Fifteen years on, young Indian woman struggles after tsunami 'took away everything'

 “The water took away everything,” said Saranya, who lost four siblings and her family home in the tsunami that killed more than 230,000 people across the coasts of several Asian countries.

-In India, the Nagapattinam district where her village is located was the worst-affected area with more than 6,000 deaths, mostly from fishing families residing just meters from the seashore.
+In India, the Nagapattinam district where her village is located was the worst-affected area with more than 6,000 deaths, mostly from fishing families residing just metres from the seashore.

 Reuters has followed Saranya, who goes by only one name, and her family’s journey since the natural disaster altered their lives forever.